 Smart contracts are self-executing digital contracts that contain the terms of sale, which usually stipulate that the creator of an original work of art retains copyright ownership, including the exclusive right to reproduce, distribute, and sell copies of the work.

-Many purchasers of NFT artworks are surprised to find that they have only acquired a non-exclusive licence of the artwork.
+Many purchasers of NFT artworks are surprised that they have only acquired a non-exclusive artwork licence.
 In other words, they acquire the right to display and enjoy the artwork but not the right to reproduce or distribute copies.
 While many argue this makes the art worthless, others draw parallels to physical artworks protected with certificates of authenticity.

-NFT creators can sell NFTs through marketplaces, including OpenSea, Rarible, and Nifty Gateway.
+NFT creators can sell NFTs through OpenSea, Rarible, and Nifty Gateway marketplaces.
 Each of these marketplaces uses the Ethereum blockchain.
 Therefore, purchasers can use ETH cryptocurrency to purchase licenses of NFT artworks.

 Risks for Businesses